 Predicting and expecting are important in most theories of motivation, including Vroom’s “Expectancy Theory.” (see https://en.wikipedia.org/wiki/Expectancy_theory ) Every story has a beginning, a middle, and an end, and the end motivates.

 One of my favorite methods is to give sample quiz questions at the start.
 This gives the learners a clear picture of where they need to be at the end, so they can focus their learning.
-I tell them that if they are confused now, they will understand these questions better at the end of the session.
 This method can also keep me focused on the important topics.
 I am capable of getting lost in personal or funny stories, or riding off on my favorite hobby horse; running down rabbit trails when I have a job to do.
 All instructors have to fight the urge to turn a training session into personal therapy with a captive audience.
 Prediction is like a verbal contract from me; I promise to take them to those places.

 In general, prediction will help learners who are not fluent in the language of instruction, everyone else will learn better, and you will be a focused and disciplined instructor.

 - Say what the schedule is, including breaks and dismissal time, and stay on schedule.

 - Give quiz or discussion questions, both before and after a module lesson, and assure the learners that this is a sample of what they need to know.

-- Give a clear summary of what they will learn in a module, at the start of each module.
+- Give a clear summary of what they will learn in a module, at the start of the module.